Sumeeth-24/mern-vercel/README.md

 ## About the Project

-It is a Full Stack MERN Movie Application where user can register and browsing through latest movie, TV serials.
+It is a Full Stack MERN Movie Application where user can register and browse through latest movies, TV serials.
 You can write a review about a particular movie/serial, add it to your favorite list, light and dark theme and much more.